aharth/citydata/eurostat/README.md

 # Eurostat

 Create hierarchical structure for geospatial data in Eurostat.

-Map geo to cities and metroreg.
+Done via mapping cities and metroreg to geo using "Ttypologies and local information corresponding to NUTS3.xls"